ray-x/lsp_signature.nvim/README.md

 require'lsp_signature'.on_attach(cfg)
 ```

-If you are using [navigator.lua](https://github.com/ray-x/navigator.lua). navigator will hook lsp_signature for you.
+If you are using [navigator.lua](https://github.com/ray-x/navigator.lua), it will hook lsp_signature for you.